 But that’s where the advantages end.
 Without integration with your employee schedules, the biometric time clock does not know whether the employee that just clocked in was scheduled to work that day, or for how long.
 That means you’re still at risk for unscheduled overtime costs, and you can’t prevent early clock ins.

-Likewise, most biometric time clocks do not integrate with payroll providers, meaning your managers will need to spend time entering employee time card data into timesheets for accurate payroll.
+Likewise, biometric time clocks do not integrate with payroll systems.
+This means your managers will need to spend time entering employee time card data into timesheets for accurate payroll.

 Bottom line: biometric time clocks are useful if preventing buddy punching is very important to your business, and you’re willing to deal with other inconveniences in exchange for that security.